Garethp/vim/README.md

 `<Leader>vl` will run the last command in tmux

 `<Leader>vz` will "zoom" the tmux pane, and then `<Prefix> z` will zoom back out

+## Suggested Extras
+This repo includes suggestions for a few extra configs and aliases for some extra nicities

+### Extra Utilities
+ * [Atuin](https://atuin.sh/) - A nice tool for managing bash history
+ * [Bat](https://github.com/sharkdp/bat) - A replacement for `cat`
+ * [Btop](https://github.com/aristocratos/btop) - A replacement for `htop`
+ * [Duf](https://github.com/muesli/duf) - A replacement for `df`
+ * [Dust](https://github.com/bootandy/dust) - A replacement for `du`
+ * [Eza](https://github.com/eza-community/eza) - A nice `ls` replacement
+ * [Fzf](https://github.com/junegunn/fzf) - A fuzzy search tool.
+Suggested install method is to clone and run an install script
+ * [The Silver Searcher](https://github.com/ggreer/the_silver_searcher) - A fast and useful code searching tool
+ * [Tldr](https://tldr.sh/) - TL;DR for man pages
+ * [Zoxide](https://github.com/ajeetdsouza/zoxide) - A smart replacement for `cd`

+### Oh My Zsh
+While this repo doesn't include any config for Oh My Zsh (yet), it is a nice tool to use.
+Additionally, the config in `.bash_aliases` file will automatically swap from bash to `zsh` if `zsh` is installed.
+We do it in bash and not using `chsh` because we don't want to use it in TTY (see the next section).
+It won't drop into zsh if any of the following are
+true:

+ * We're in TTY
+ * We're in FbTerm (Detected by a `FBTERM` environment variable that's added as an alias)
+ * The `zsh` command is not present
+ * A `ZSH` environment variable is present, indicating that we started in zsh and are trying to jump to bash manually

+### Frame Buffer Mode
+If you're interested in running in TTY mode for some reason, try installing the tool `fbterm` and running the following:
+`usermod -aG video $USER`.
+With the scripts included in `.bash_aliases` when logging in through TTY you'll automatically be put into FbTerm, a Frame Buffer terminal emulator that supports colour.
+The config included should allow for tmux and vim to work seamlesslesly in colour mode.

+## TODO
+ * Possibly add some ZSH config